-The SOCIB HFR system consists in two CODAR SeaSonde stations of the islands of Ibiza and Formentera (named GALF and FORM, respectively), covering the eastern side of the IC.
-It operates has operated since June 2012, providing real-time high-resolution observations of surface currents (Tintoré et al., 2020; Lana et al., 2015, 2016).
+The SOCIB HFR system consists of two CODAR SeaSonde stations on the islands of Ibiza and Formentera (named GALF and FORM, respectively), covering the eastern side of the IC.
+It has operated since June 2012, providing realtime high-resolution observations of surface currents (Tintoré et al., 2020; Lana et al., 2015, 2016).
 Each HFR station emits at a central frequency of 13.5 MHz and a bandwidth of 90 kHz, reaching ranges up to 85 km.
-Emitted electromagnetic waves are back-scattered by surface waves of exactly half the HFR wavelength.
+Emitted electromagnetic waves are backscattered by surface waves of exactly half the HFR wavelength.
 Radial velocities (velocities toward or away from the antenna) are derived from the Doppler shift due to the difference between ideal and measured Bragg frequency (Barrick, 2008).
 At the specified operating frequency, measurement depth is approximately 0.9 m (Stewart and Joy, 1974).
-Radial observations provide the velocity along a bearing, calculated from radio signals backscattered from the ocean surface.
-Hourly radial velocity maps from both stations are systematically quality controlled and the total velocity vectors are reconstructed by combining the radial velocities with overlapping coverage, on a regular 3×3 km grid.
-Each grid point observation is computed using a unweighted least-square fitting (UWLS) (Lipa and Barrick, 1983), considering all radial observations within a 6km radius.
+Radial observations provide the velocity along a bearing calculated from radio signals backscattered from the ocean surface.
+Hourly radial velocity maps from both stations are systematically quality controlled and the total velocity vectors are reconstructed by combining the radial velocities with overlapping coverage on a regular 3×3 km grid.
+Each grid point observation is computed using a unweighted least square fitting (UWLS) (Lipa and Barrick, 1983) considering all radial observations within a 6 km radius.
 Total reconstructed observations have a range up to 65 km off the antenna, compared to the 85 km that radials can reach.

-In our experiments, we used daily means of raw radial observations and total currents HFR observations (Figure 1) to filter the high frequency high-frequency signals (i.e. tidal and inertial motions) and focus on the correction of the correcting the subtidal processes.
-Notice that tides in this area have very low amplitudes of the order of a few centimeters only.
+In our experiments, we used daily mean HFR observations (Fig. 1) to filter the high-frequency signals (i.e. tidal and inertial motions) and focus on correcting the sub-tidal processes.
+Notice that tides in this area have very low amplitudes on the order of only a few centimetres.
 Daily means of radial and total currents are computed independently for each data type from the hourly observations.
-For the total currents, the daily mean is only considered at grid points where, during each day, at least 50% of hourly measurements are both available and flagged as good, as also used by Lorente et al. (2015).
-This threshold is more restrictive in In the case of the radial observations.
-As mentioned, total derived currents radials, we considered a threshold of 25% for computing the daily mean.

-As stated above, at each grid point, the hourly total currents are calculated using radial observations in all available radial observations within a radius of 6km.
-It sometimes happens that there are enough radial observations to compute the total observation for most of the periods but with none of those radial observations satisfying the temporal threshold by itself.
-Using 6 km.
+For the total currents, the daily mean is only considered at grid points where, during each day, at least 50 % of hourly measurements are both available and flagged as good, as was also used by Lorente et al. (2015).
+In the case of the radials, we considered a threshold of 25 % for computing the daily mean.
+As stated above, at each grid point, the hourly total currents are calculated using all available radial observations within a radius of 6 km.
 Consequently, some total observations could be computed using different radial grid points within this radius for each hour that individually do not satisfy the threshold of 50% imposed for the total velocities.
-Therefore, using the same threshold; this would to calculate the daily means of both observations could lead to patches with available reconstructed daily mean total currents; but no daily mean radials available.
-Thus, This is why we decided to reduce the temporal threshold for the radials to 25% (at least 6 hourly observations by day) to use a less restrictive threshold for radials to have better spatial coverage, consistent with that of the total observations in the area covered by both antennas.
+Therefore, using the same threshold to calculate the daily means of both observations could lead to patches with available reconstructed daily mean total currents but no daily mean radials available.
+This is why we decided to use a less restrictive threshold for radials to have better spatial coverage, consistent with that of the total observations in the area covered by both antennas.